The big picture

-|Integrating health promotion into OSH Policies
+|Integrating health promotion into workplace OSH policies|

 |The ILO designed the SOLVE training package with the aim of integrating workplace health promotion into OSH policies.
 SOLVE focuses on the prevention of psychosocial risks and the promotion of health and well-being at work through policy design and action.|

-Work-related stress, alcohol and drugs abuse, violence (both physical and psychological) and HIV/AIDS all lead to health-related problems for the worker and lower productivity for the enterprise.
+Work-related stress, alcohol and drugs abuse, violence (both physical and psychological) all lead to health-related problems for the worker and lower productivity for the enterprise.
 Taken together they represent a major cause of accidents, fatal injuries, disease and absenteeism at work in both developed and developing countries.
 SOLVE focuses on their prevention providing tools for action at the enterprise level.

-The new version addresses the following 12 subjects: Introduction to the method; managing workplace health promotion; work-related stress; alcohol and drugs at work; violence at work; HIV and AIDS at work; tobacco and workplace second-hand smoke; nutrition at work; physical activity for health; healthy sleep; economic stress and from concept to action.
 The ILO uses the social dialogue approach in applying SOLVE to promote the implementation of successful workplace and community initiatives, with the involvement of employers, workers, governments, public services and NGOs.

+SOLVE addresses the following subjects: managing workplace health promotion; work-related stress; prevention of alcohol and drugs use at work; prevention of violence at work; HIV and AIDS at work; tobacco and workplace second-hand smoke; nutrition at work; physical activity for health; healthy sleep; economic stress.
+The method foresees that participants becomes members of a virtual enterprise and through the assessment of case studies they move from concept to action by designing a policy a preventive programme and a plan of action.
+The training package includes a Participant's Workbook, a Trainer’s Guide, the Lesson Plans, and a CD-ROM with PowerPoint presentations and background material.